 Before You Go

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have traveled with these shoes by Columbia and Reef flip flops.
+Kris prefers wearing these shoes by Merrell.

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.

 We want to know: Have you been to Istria in Croatia?
 Are there any activities or destinations you would add to our One-Day Tour of Istria?
 Give us your best tips and advice in the comments!